ricopinazo/grpc-health-check-example/README.md

 # grpc-health-check-example

-A minimal example to demonstrate how to integrate gRPC health checking protocol with an existing Mu-Scala project.
+A minimal example to demonstrate how to integrate the gRPC health checking protocol with an existing Mu-Scala project.

 See also: